bcbio/bcbio-nextgen/docs/contents/parallel.md

 ## Tuning core and memory usage
 bcbio has two ways to specify core usage, helping provide options for parallelizing different types of processes:
 * Total available cores: specified with `-n` on the commandline, this tells bcbio how many total cores to use.
 This applies either to a local multicore run or a distributed job.
 * Maximum cores to use for multicore processing of individual jobs.
-You specify this in the `resource` section of either a sample YAML file ([Sample or run specific resources](contents/configuration:sample%20or%20run%20specific%20resources)) or `bcbio_system.yaml`.
+You specify this in the `resource` section of either a sample YAML file or `bcbio_system.yaml`.
 Ideally you specify this in the `default` section (along with memory usage).
 For example, this would specify that processes using multiple cores can get up to 16 cores with 2GB of memory per core:
 ```yaml
 resources:
   default: